massodasuki/flask-cim-bank/README.md

-# flask-cim-bank
-Customer Information Management Bank
+# Customer Information Management Bank

 This REST API is created with following endpoint